Community Climate Fund: Application guidance notes

 Conditions of funding

-If your organisation is awarded a grant an offer letter will be sent to you, setting out the terms and conditions attached to the award.
-Successful organisations will be required to enter into a funding agreement with the council for the duration of the funding.
+If your organisation is awarded a grant then an offer letter will be sent to you, which sets out the terms and conditions attached to the award.
+To receive funding a picture, quote, signed terms and conditions and an invoice must be provided.
+Successful organisations will then enter into a funding agreement with the council for the duration of the funding.

 Funding will need to be spent within one calendar year of the award being received.
-If your project is weather dependent and you are unable to start your project at the agreed time, please contact the Grants and Funding Officer at Horsham District Council for further advice and guidance.
+If your project is weather dependent and you are unable to start your project at the agreed time, please contact a Sustainability Officer at Horsham District Council for further advice and guidance.